teejteej/mg/README.md

 	gem 'kgio'
 	gem 'uuidtools'

-# Add to your ApplicationController:
+# Add to your ApplicationController

 	before_filter :set_metrics_identity
 	before_filter :track_extra_metrics

-# Add to your environments:
+# Add to your environments

 	Metrics::init('localhost', 27017, 'metrics', {:no_bounce_seconds => 10, :long_visit_seconds => 120, :log_delays => true})

-# Optionally:
+# Optionally

 - When using a/b testing, init your environment like this (where `:ab_framework` can be `:vanity`, `:abingo` or `:abongo`):